extenda/docker-vale/README.md

 * [Vale CLI](https://github.com/errata-ai/vale)
 * Extenda Vale lint style and
 * Extenda vale lint vocabulary
 * A default Vale configuration file.
-Command line arguments can override some of the default settings, see `--help` for more information.
+Command-line arguments can override some of the default settings, see `--help` for more information.

-This docker images aims to make it easier to lint natural language in our repositories.
+This docker image aims to make it easier to lint natural language in our repositories.

 ## Usage